Koredotcom/docs/docs/gale/agents/agent-monitor/understanding-the-agent-monitor-interface.md

-# Understanding the Agent Monitor interface
+# Understanding the Agent Monitor Interface

 The Agent Monitor page consists of two main tabs: